Sisolak, Giunchigliani spar over campaign funds, shooting

 Sisolak said he didn’t know about whether the logo was used but said he set the effort up at 2 a.m. and called the criticism “ticky-tack, picky stuff”

 Her campaign later sent The Associated Press a screenshot of the webpage appearing to show a small logo for Sisolak’s gubernatorial campaign on the fundraising page.

-Sisolak’s campaign did not return a message seeking a comment on the image.
+Sisolak’s campaign said in a statement that the fundraising website GoFundMe automatically pulled the image from a Sisolak Facebook account that had to be used to set up the fundraising page but the image was quickly removed when it was discovered.

+Sisolak spokeswoman Christina Amestoy said in an email that hours after the shooting, “the last thing Steve Sisolak was thinking about was the profile picture on the GoFundMe page.
+It’s the worst kind of petty politics for Giunchigliani to dig up in a desperate attempt to win a political debate.”